federicomarini/RNAseq-workflow/RNAseq.md

 -----

 ### 4. Generate STAR aligner index
 The STAR aligner requires an index to be created before aligning any ```fastq``` sequences.
 The index command requires the host genome of interest and associated annotation file as inputs.
 The command is best run on the cluster, but should be submitted as a job.
 Download the shell file and submit it as a job.
-There is only one argument needed, which is the total length of the reads in your dataset.
+There is only one argument needed, which is the total length of the reads in your data set.

 ```bash
 # Download index job file